 The visa fees vary depending on the type of visa you are applying for and the age of the traveler.
-But the regular visa fees are EUR60 for the airport transit visa, EUR60 for short stay visa (less than 90 days), and EUR99 for long stay visas (more than 90 days).
-Children between the ages 6-11 have a visa fee of only EUR35, while children between the ages one to five are free of the visa fee.
+But the regular visa fees are EUR80 for the airport transit visa and EUR80 for a short stay visa (less than 90 days).
+Children between the ages of 6-11 have a visa fee of only EUR40, while children between the ages of one to five are free of the visa fee.

-Travel health insurances are needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expense during your trip.
+Travel health insurance is needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expenses during your trip.

 Travel insurances are also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.

 Now, the pro tips:

 - All transactions must be done through the corresponding embassy of the country you wish to visit.
 Be sure to set an appointment at least 15 days before your planned departure.
 The earliest you can apply is three months before your scheduled trip.
 Do it as early as you can!

 - Always make sure to hand in the documents yourself to the legit clerks and personnel to avoid travel scams.

 - Answer the interview questions about your travel truthfully.

 - Always purchase your ticket after you have been granted a visa and after personally obtaining it from the agency.

 - You can always return to the embassy should you wish to extend your stay in the Schengen country.

 - Some countries of entry require a list of countries you’ve visited in a given time frame (usually five years).
 The more countries you visit and visas you acquire, the bigger your chances are of getting a Schengen visa.

 - Bring your updated/financial financial documents (e.g. Income Tax Return, bank statements, land titles, car registration documents, and/or audited financial statements if you have a business).